The Road to Confirmation - Process Overview

 Step 3: The Checkpoint Conversations

-• Parents/guardians, rectors, and youth leaders are expected to engage in strategic “Checkpoint Conversations” as youth complete their coursework in the months leading to their Confirmation day.
-Who conducts the “Checkpoint Conversations,” a schedule of when each conversation should happen in the sequence, as well as questions to discuss, are provided on the “Road to Confirmation Checkpoint Conversation guides” available on NDI.
+- Parents/guardians, rectors, and youth leaders are expected to engage in strategic “Checkpoint Conversations” as youth complete their coursework in the months leading to their Confirmation day.
+A schedule of when each conversation should take place, who conducts the “Checkpoint Conversations,” as well as questions to discuss, are provided on the “Road to Confirmation Checkpoint Conversation guides” available on NDI.

 Step 4: The Final Conversation

-• After the “Road to Confirmation” online courses are completed, all of the “Checkpoint Conversations” have taken place, and shortly before the student’s Confirmation day, a final conversation will take place.
-This ideally would be with the ordained minister that will conduct the Confirmation service.
-The student can decide to invite any combination of parents/guardians, rector, and/or youth leader to this final conversation.
-This will be a conversation to ensure the youth has an understanding of the Christian faith, the New Apostolic Church doctrine, and is ready to make their Confirmation vow and receive their Confirmation blessing.
+- After the Road to Confirmation online courses are completed, all of the “Checkpoint Conversations” have taken place, and shortly before the student’s Confirmation day, a final conversation should be scheduled.
+Ideally this conversation should be conducted by the ordained minister that will conduct the Confirmation service.
+The student can invite parents/guardians, rector, and/or youth leader to this final conversation.
+This conversation is to ensure the youth has a good understanding of Christianity, the New Apostolic Church doctrine, and is ready to make their Confirmation vow and receive their Confirmation blessing.

 Step 5: Scheduling the Confirmation Sunday